Did the Essential Phone survive our drop test?

 Selfie-height drop

-That's why we dropped the phone from 6 feet (2 meters) for our next test.
-And since that's higher than the 5.2 feet (1.6m) that Corning says a Gorilla Glass 5 screen is likely to survive at, we expected to see our first cracks.
+That's why we dropped the phone from 6 feet (1.8 meters) for our next test.
+And since that's higher than the 5.2 feet (1.6 m) that Corning says a Gorilla Glass 5 screen is likely to survive at, we expected to see our first cracks.

 Impressively enough, the screen and ceramic back cover survived once again -- while the titanium frame and plastic bezel racked up even more dings and dents.
 Just the opposite of what we expected, but a good outcome nonetheless.